cami2708/campaign-automization/README.md

 # campaign-automization
-This projects want to create ads for the sale of program in an automatize way for plataforms like LinkedIn, Facebook and Google Ads
+This projects wants to create ads for the sale of program in an automatize way for plataforms like LinkedIn, Facebook and Google Ads